 - Now zoom back to 50Kb.
-Turn off the ChIP-Seq tracks and turn on the track called: Bloodstream and Procyclic Form Transcriptomes mRNAseq Coverage aligned to T brucei TREU927 (Siegel et al.) (log plot)(4 subtracks). - Move to the region around 0.6Mbs of the chromosome (you should be on chromosome 2) and turn on all four subtracks.
+Turn off the ChIP-Seq tracks and turn on the RNASeq Coverage track called: Bloodstream and Procyclic Form Transcriptomes mRNAseq Coverage aligned to T brucei TREU927 (Siegel et al.) (log plot) (4 subtracks).
+To show all four subtracks for this dataset, use the subtrack configuration tool accessed through the 'Showing 2 of 4 subtracks' link that appears after the track title. - Move to the region around 0.6Mbs of the chromosome (you should be on chromosome 2) and turn on all four subtracks.
 Take note of the black and grey bars in the coverage plots.
 What do you think the grey bars indicate?